eginwong/AzureStudyGroups-AZ-301/5 - Design for Deployment, Migration, and Integration (10-15%).md

 # Design for Deployment, Migration, and Integration aka Know How to Design Anything in Azure (10-15%)

-Given how broad this chapter is you may want to review the massive [Azure Architecture Center](https://docs.microsoft.com/en-us/azure/architecture/).
+Given how broad this chapter is you may want to review the massive ~~[Azure Architecture Center](https://docs.microsoft.com/en-us/azure/architecture/)~~.

 ## Design Deployments